 We're sure Apple is hopeful the new version will turn around the company's recent bad luck with the mobile operating system.

 iOS 11 hasn't been a walk in the park, with several patches released to address bugs in TouchID, FaceID, unresponsive touchscreens and performance issues.
 Apple has also had to contend with Spectre and Meltdown, and it has faced criticism over deliberately slowing down older iPhones via iOS updates.

-According to a report by Axios, Apple has now decided to postpone introducing certain new features in iOS 12 in order to improve security and reliability, and it's focusing on the same things for the next version of macOS, too.
+According to a report by Axios, Apple decided to postpone introducing certain new features in iOS 12 in order to improve security and reliability, and it's focusing on the same things for the next version of macOS, too.

 When is iOS 12 coming out?

 These issues shouldn't affect when iOS 12 is released, though.
 As we said, the Public Beta is available to try right now, having been released on 25 June.

 iOS 12 will be available for download on 17 September as announced at Apple's keynote event on 12 September.

 What new features does iOS 12 have?